 Move Files While Keeping Permissions Intact with “Paste Item Exactly” in the Mac OS X Finder

-Cutting and pasting files within the OS X Finder is an easy way to move files and folders around on the Mac, particularly for Windows converts, but by default the cut and paste function changes permissions and ownership during the file move process.
+Cutting and pasting files within the Mac OS X Finder is an easy way to move files and folders around on the Mac, particularly for Windows converts, but by default the cut and paste function changes permissions and ownership during the file move process.
 For the most part that is desirable, but if you are logged in as an administrator and are modifying another users files or folders, even the Guest user, you may wish to preserve file ownership and user privileges (permissions in unix-speak) when moving the documents around.
-OS X makes this simple through a hidden function called “Paste Item Exactly”, it’s a somewhat advanced feature in terms of need, but it’s accessible easily through the Edit menu.
+Mac OS makes this simple through a hidden function called “Paste Item Exactly”, it’s a somewhat advanced feature in terms of need, but it’s accessible easily through the Edit menu.

 You can think Paste Item Exactly as the file relocation version of the Duplicate Exactly function, which copies a file while maintaining ownership and permissions as they originated, of course the difference being that this is moving the file or folder, rather than making a copy of it.

-Here’s how to use “Paste Item Exactly” to move something in OS X while maintaining ownership and permissions of the origin file and/or directories within the Mac Finder:
+Here’s how to use “Paste Item Exactly” to move something in Mac OS X while maintaining ownership and permissions of the origin file and/or directories within the Mac Finder: